-You may have wondered if you can drink coffee during fasting periods.
-There are both benefits and risks to having a cup of joe during your fast.
+Coffee has a plethora of health benefits, and scientists say you can have up to four cups a day.
+But, you may have wondered if you can drink coffee during your fasting window.
+Like most things, there are benefits and risks to having a cup of joe during your fast.

 Intermittent Fasting and Coffee: An Overview

-Coffee, whether black or with a tiny splash of regular or unsweetened nut milk will not disrupt your fast.
-As long as you avoid sweeteners or other high-calorie additives, the small pleasure of a cup of coffee can actually increase compliance with your fasting program.
+Coffee, in and of itself, will not disrupt your fast.
+As long as you avoid sweeteners or other high-calorie, high-carb additives, the small pleasure of a cup of coffee can increase compliance with your fasting program.

 Creamers and Sweeteners